linode/docs/docs/security/full-disk-encryption.md

 1. [Create a new configuration profile](/docs/disk-images-config-profiles#sph_creating-a-configuration-profile) in the Linode Manager.
 2. Select the `pv-grub-x86_64` kernel from the **Kernel** menu.
-3. In the **Block Device Assignment** section, select the disk images you created in the previous section of this guide.
+3. In the **Block Device Assignment** section, select the disks you created in the previous section of this guide.
 4. Disable the **Automount devtmpfs** and **Xenify Distro** settings.
 5. Save the configuration profile.